-The TCAT may be required to disclose information pursuant to a court order or lawfully issued subpoena.
-The TCAT must make a reasonable effort to notify the student of the order or subpoena in advance of compliance, so that the parent or eligible student may seek protective action, unless the court or issuing agency has prohibited such disclosure.
+The Tennessee College of Applied Technology may be required to disclose information pursuant to a court order or lawfully issued subpoena.
+The Tennessee College of Applied Technology must make a reasonable effort to notify the student of the order or subpoena in advance of compliance, so that the parent or eligible student may seek protective action, unless the court or issuing agency has prohibited such disclosure.

-FERPA and Health Records 45 CFR Part 160; 45 CFR Part 162; 45 CFR Part 164 education program, the health record is an education record.
+FERPA and Health Records 45 CFR Part 160; 45 CFR Part 162; 45 CFR Part 164

+Your school's Office of Disability Services (ODS) normally obtains and maintains health records for each student who applies for accommodations, services, or waivers.
+If a health record is used to decide regarding a student's education program, the health record is an education record.
 In that case the normal FERPA confidentiality provisions apply.

-Your schools' Office of Disability Services (ODS) normally obtains and maintains health records for each student who applies for accommodations, services, or waivers.
-If a health record is used to decide regarding a student's